ucc23/ucc/_clusters/ubc14.md

 UTI_C_lit_desc: Poorly studied
 UTI_C_dup_desc: Unique
 summary: |
     <b>UBC 14</b> is a sparse, very loose object of intermediate <a href="/faq#what-is-the-c3-parameter" title="C3 classification" target="_blank">C3 quality</a>.
 Its parallax locates it at a close distance, below the mid-plane, affected by low extinction.
-It is catalogued as a near-solar metallicity, young cluster (see <a href="#parameters" onclick="activateTabById(event, 'tab_parameters', 'parameters')">Parameters</a>).
+It is catalogued as a near-solar metallicity, young cluster, but with a <u>large variance across recent sources</u> for the age parameter (see <a href="#parameters" onclick="activateTabById(event, 'tab_parameters', 'parameters')">Parameters</a>).
 It is poorly studied in the literature.
 badge_dist: "Close"
 badge_ext: "Low extinction"
 badge_mass: ""